 The foster care system, like most systems in our country, has a racism issue.
 Children of color are disproportionately represented in the foster care system, far beyond their proportion of the population.

-This disproportionality has been caused by factors too numerous to be covered in this article but some myths include:
+This disproportionality has been caused by factors too numerous to be covered in this article but include elements of systemic racism such as: